MaedahBatool/gatsby-with-wordpress/README.md

  * See: https://www.gatsbyjs.org/docs/node-apis/
  */

-// You can delete this file if you're not using it

 const path = require(`path`);
 const slash = require(`slash`);

+/**
-/** Implement the Gatsby API “createPages”.
+ * Implement the Gatsby API “createPages”.
 This is
  * called after the Gatsby bootstrap is finished so you have
  * access to any information necessary to programmatically
  * create pages.